Thomann DNA

 Travel expenses reimbursement tool

-After the trip you will submit the tickets for reimbursement through the travel expenses reimbursement tool.
+After the trip you will submit the invoices for your tickets for reimbursement through the travel expenses reimbursement tool.
 All travel means apply - train, bus, taxi, flights, public transport - as well as travels by car and parking.

 For all employees of Thomann GmbH (the Headquarters) or partner companies (eg. Datadice, Sunlab, Coding Pioneers), the rules of the respective company apply.
 The thomann.io reimbursement tool is not meant for their use.